 The effects of the market shift have already been seen throughout the industry.
 After hiring aggressively to take advantage of the refinance boom, online lender Better.com laid off 3,000 more employees recently in response to the changing business environment.

 This issue isn't just a lender problem.
 Many loan originators are having to face the same tough decisions about how their business is operating, if they can afford their workforce, and how they can stay profitable through this market cycle and into the future.
 There aren't as many loans entering the pipeline today and the competition for the units that are available is fierce.

 Instead of immediately thinking about how to increase their volume or get more loans in the pipeline, a highly competitive and therefore expensive endeavor in this environment, LOs should instead focus on their personal per loan profitability and ensure that they are maximizing the potential of each loan that they do originate.

 Calculating an LOs average profit per loan provides vital insight into the health and efficiency of their loan operation.

 It takes into account compensation revenues generated from funded loans, how much it costs to acquire a client, and how much is being spent on staffing and overhead during the processing of the loan.
 Fortunately, there are many levers that an LO can pull to positively affect those variables.

-Utilizing technology to streamline manual processes can reduce the number of days in your closing cycle and increase employee productivity to drive down overhead costs.
+- Utilizing modern technology to reduce costly manual processes can reduce the number of days in your closing cycle and increase employee productivity to drive down overhead costs.

-Start by taking measurements of all variables and applying solutions in areas that are underperforming.
+Start by taking stock of all process variables and applying solutions in areas that are underperforming.
 Only when profitability is truly dialed-in does it make sense to start expanding the operation to take in more business.